grdw/grdw/_posts/2021-10-26-project-euler-16-power-digit-sum.md

 }
 ```

-I know what you are thinking: "yikes, this method is almost 25% larger then the previous", and you'd be right.
+I know what you are thinking: "yikes, this method is almost 25% larger than the previous", and you'd be right.
 Let's make it even worse:

 ```rust
 fn sum_arrays(a: Vec<u8>, b: Vec<u8>) -> Vec<u8> {